Zack Morris (Saved by the Bell)

-Zack Morris is a fictional character from the sitcoms Good Morning, Miss Bliss; Saved by the Bell; and Saved by the Bell: The College Years.
+Zachary "Zack" Morris is a fictional character from the sitcoms Good Morning, Miss Bliss; Saved by the Bell; and Saved by the Bell: The College Years.
 He also makes a guest appearance in the spin-off series Saved by the Bell: The New Class.
 He is portrayed by Mark-Paul Gosselaar.
 Though the character appeared in several different television programs, Gosselaar made a concerted effort to keep the character fundamentally the same through its various incarnations.
 Zack also appears as a recurring character in the 2020 Saved by the Bell series.

-As the main protagonist of the original Saved by the Bell, Zack Morris ended up becoming one of the most iconic characters in 1990s sitcoms.
+As the protagonist of the original Saved by the Bell, Zack Morris ended up becoming one of the most iconic characters in 1990s sitcoms.

 Junior high and Good Morning, Miss Bliss

 Set in a different continuity from the later series, Good Morning, Miss Bliss took place during Zack's eighth grade year at John F. Kennedy Junior High School in Indianapolis, Indiana.
 Screech and Lisa are two of Zack's friends in these episodes.
 Other friends that are regularly featured are Mikey Gonzalez, a close friend who is often involved in Zack's scheming, and Nikki Coleman, who often butts heads with Zack on many issues.
 His best friend Mikey is a good student and is often supportive of him, and helps him with schoolwork a lot.
 Mr. Belding was the principal of JFK Junior High, and he often had to deal with problems Zack had caused.
 Zack's homeroom teacher and history teacher, Miss Carrie Bliss, also acts as a moral compass for Zack.
 In this series, Zack is already doing much of the scheming, betting, and manipulation for which he became known in the later series.